What is the turbocharger used for?

 Adapt your driving style to preserve the turbocharger

 The turbocharger is subjected to very high temperatures due to the energy generated by the exhaust gases.
 A standard diesel engine can reach 1000 degrees.
-If the car is parked immediately after a long journey, especially on the highway, heat can build up in the engine.
-Due to the lack of ventilation, the temperature cannot be properly regulated, which significantly reduces the life of your turbocharger .
+If the car is parked immediately after a long journey, heat can build up in the engine, especially on the highway.
+Due to the lack of ventilation, the temperature cannot be properly regulated, which significantly reduces the life of your turbocharger.

-Sudden temperature changes should be avoided.
-If you are driving for a while on the freeway, we recommend that you slow down towards the end of your journey and do not park immediately in order to let the turbo cool down.
+You should avoid sudden temperature changes.
+If you are driving for a while on the freeway, we recommend that you slow down towards the end of your journey and not park immediately to let the turbo cool down.

 At the same time, be careful to avoid big temperature differences at the start of your journey: let the engine warm up a bit before driving at full speed.